scottpantall/FollowSweeperRubyOld/README.md

-Dormant Finder
+Follow Sweeper
 =============

-Finds dormant twitter accounts that I'm following so I can choose to unfollow them.
+Finds twitter accounts that I'm following that haven't updated in 6 months so I can choose to unfollow them.